-The Chippendale nightclub has moved to Darlinghurst and swapped the dance floors and neon lights for natural wines and pastel hues.
+The Chippendale nightclub has moved to Darlinghurst and swapped late nights and neon lights for natural wines and pastel hues.

 At beloved Chippendale nightclub Freda's, you might've found yourself dancing with a hoard of shirtless strangers at 3am.
-At the new Freda's in Taylor Square, patrons are predominantly seated (and fully clothed).
+At Cafe Freda's in Taylor Square, patrons are predominantly seated (and fully clothed).
 Like much of its clientele, Freda's has grown up — but it hasn't forgotten how to have fun.

 In late 2020, we mourned the loss of Freda's the nightclub, with the venue closing its doors after a nine-year reign.
-But owner David Abram didn't sit on his proverbial hands for long, opening the doors to the new iteration of Freda's — Cafe Freda's — just a couple of months later, on NYE.
+But owner David Abram didn't sit on his proverbial hands for long, opening the doors to the new iteration of Freda's just a couple of months later, on NYE.

-The wine list, by Restaurant Leo's Darcy Creenaune Ellis, focuses on minimal-intervention drops from smaller producers across Australia and the globe, including fun pét-nats and skin-contact drops from Ari's Natural Wine in the southern highlands and natural numbers from Cantina Giardino in the hills of Campania, Italy.
+Speaking of wine, the range focuses on minimal-intervention drops from smaller producers across Australia and the globe, including fun pét-nats and skin-contact drops from Alsace in the north of France or Cantina Giardino in the hills of Campania, Italy.

-A cocktail list stars the regular suspects: spritzes, margaritas, espresso martinis and negronis — all for under $20.
+A cocktail list stars the regular suspects with fun tweaks: a banana negroni or a chinato and tonic — all for $20 or under.
 Club Mate, a carbonated, caffeinated tea-based soft drink that has a bit of a cult following in Europe, has also made the journey over from Chippendale.
 In Taylor Square, you can drink it as is or as part of a Mega Mate cocktail, with vodka and fresh lime.

 Images: Cassandra Hannagan